 - Newport — Newport Winter Festival: 150 events from ice carving to comedy shows.

 - Newport St. Patrick's Day Parade

-- Burlington — The Winter Festival: brings snow sculpture competitions, even a penguin plunge in Lake Champlain!
+- Burlington — Winter Lights: brings snow sculpture competitions, even a penguin plunge in Lake Champlain!

 For more winter fun in New England: